 After that, by selecting the Audio Volume, we can change the Ambient Zone settings:

-Here you can find a quick overview about what these settings mean:
+Here you can find a quick overview about these settings:

 - Exterior Volume – The volume of the sounds placed outside the volume when the player is inside the volume.